 The Master's degree in Political Science combines practice and research orientation and prepares the graduates for exciting and challenging tasks of an academic career or in the wider environment of administration, federal authorities as well as in consulting, media and the private economy.

 Our range of possible focuses is unique across Europe.
-Within the scope of the MA in the main subject Political Science, courses within following disciplines are offered:
+Within the scope of the MA in the major Political Science, courses within following disciplines are offered:

 This offer is rounded off by imparting in-depth knowledge in empirical methods.